About Ingbritt

 Transitions often bring challenges that test our resilience, yet it is through these very struggles that we experience the most profound growth.

-Like many people, I have experienced significant life changes and transitions that have shaped my personal and professional paths.
-During childhood, I immigrated to the United States with my European parents and was raised in Santa Cruz.
-This journey was challenging as we navigated cultural differences and were isolated due to a lack of extended family and familiar community support.
-Over time we built a sense of belonging and integrated into our new community which we came to love and appreciate.
+Like many, my life has been shaped by changes and transitions.
+As a child, I immigrated to the United States with my European parents and was raised in Santa Cruz, California.
+This experience was challenging as we faced cultural differences and the isolation that came from lacking extended family and familiar community support.
+Over time, we cultivated a sense of belonging and grew to appreciate and love our new community.

 My Qualifications

 I am a Licensed Marriage and Family Therapist (LMFT) in California.
-I earned my master’s degree in Counseling Psychology from Santa Clara University and completed 3,000 clinical training hours at CHAC, a community mental health agency serving Santa Clara County.
-My experience includes providing school-based individual and group therapy to elementary school students, as well as treating teens, adults, couples, and families at CHAC’s in-house clinic.
+I earned my master’s degree in Counseling Psychology from Santa Clara University and completed my clinical training at Community Health Awareness Council (CHAC), a nonprofit mental health services agency.
+My experience includes providing school-based individual and group therapy to elementary school students, as well as providing comprehensive therapeutic services to adolescents, adults, couples, and families within a clinic setting.